 Fellow participants, as well as recent graduates, are also an excellent source of understanding about research methods.
-They may be contacted via Regional Groups or directly through e-mail or phone.
+They may be contacted via regional learning groups or directly through e-mail or phone.
 Often a participant who has just gone through a dissertation or proposal has very useful advice to share with other participants.